szjani/predaddy/src/predaddy/messagehandling/README.md

 ### Interceptors

-It's possible to extend bus behaviour when messages are being dispatched to message handlers. `DispatchInterceptor` objects wrap the concrete dispatch process and are able to modify that.
-It is usable for logging, transactions, etc.
+It's possible to extend bus behaviour when messages are being dispatched. `DispatchInterceptor` objects wrap the concrete dispatch process and are able to modify that.
+It is usable for logging, transaction handling, etc.

-There are three builtin interceptors:
+The following interceptors are shipped with predaddy:

- - `WrapInTransactionInterceptor`: All message dispatch processes will be wrapped in a new transaction.
+ - `WrapInTransactionInterceptor`: The message dispatch processes will be wrapped in a new transaction.
+Needs [trf4php](https://github.com/szjani/trf4php).
- - `TransactionSynchronizedBuffererInterceptor`: Message dispatching is synchronized to transactions which means that if there is an already started transaction then messages are being buffered until the transaction is being committed.
-If the transaction is not successful then buffer is being cleared after rollback without sending out any messages.
- Without an already started transaction buffering is disabled.
- - `MonitoringInterceptor`: Catches all exceptions thrown by the message handlers and sends an `ErrorMessage` to the given `MessageBus` which contains both the exception and the original message.
- You can create a monitoring tool if you persist these errors and you have the chance to easily re-post the messages after you have fixed a bug in your application.

-Both interceptors above use [trf4php](https://github.com/szjani/trf4php).
-If you want to use them, you will need a trf4php implementation (eg. [tf4php-doctrine](https://github.com/szjani/trf4php-doctrine)).
+ - `BlockerInterceptor`: Message dispatching can be blocked by this interceptor and all collected messages can be flushed or cleared.
+ - `BlockerInterceptorManager`: It manages the given `BlockerInterceptor`.
+Should be used with another message bus object.
+Currently it is being used by `CommandBus`: blocks all outgoing events until the command handler execution ends.
+ - `EventPersister`: Persists all messages into an `EventStore` which is going through the message bus.

+In predaddy 3 interceptors are called only once regardless how much handlers will be called.

 ### Unhandled messages